FEATHERS-GROUP/agatike-connect/README.md

     Sim --> Rev["Agatike Revenue = Customer Fee + Organizer Subscription Fee"]
     Sim --> Cost["Total Cost = PawaPay Collection Cost"]

-### 24.2.1 Fee Presentation on Pricing Plans

-To ensure full transparency to the Organizer on the **Pricing Plans** page:
-- **Collection Fee Display:** We display the *maximum* possible network fee for their country, minus the 2% paid by the customer.
-E.g. If the highest network fee in Rwanda is Airtel at 3.1%, the Organizer's displayed fee is `3.1% - 2.0% = 1.1% per ticket`.
-This guarantees they are aware of the maximum possible fallback cost.

     Cost & Rev --> Check{Is Revenue < Cost?}

     Check -->|No - Profitable| Proceed["Approve Checkout"]